-Any current or former school employee of a SEBB Organization or their dependent may appeal a decision by the SEBB Organization regarding SEBB eligibility, enrollment, or premium surcharges to the SEBB Organization.
+Any current or former school employee of a SEBB Organization or their dependent may appeal a decision made by the SEBB Organization regarding SEBB eligibility, enrollment, or premium surcharges to the SEBB Organization.
 Any enrollee may appeal a decision made by the SEBB Program regarding SEBB eligibility, enrollment, premium payments, or premium surcharges to the SEBB Appeals Unit.

-Any enrollee may appeal a decision regarding administration of a health plan by following the appeal provisions of the plan, except when regarding eligibility, enrollment, and premium payment decisions.
+Any enrollee may appeal a decision regarding the administration of a SEBB dental plan by following the appeal provisions of the plan, with the exception of eligibility, enrollment, and premium payment decisions.